Stuart Scott: ESPN

 Al Jaffe, ESPN's vice president for talent, brought Scott to ESPN2 because they were looking for sportscasters who might appeal to a younger audience.
 Scott became one of the few African-American personalities who was not a former professional athlete.
 His first ESPN assignments were for SportsSmash, a short sportscast twice an hour on ESPN2's SportsNight program.
 After Keith Olbermann left SportsNight for ESPN's SportsCenter, Scott took his place in the anchor chair at SportsNight.
 After this, Scott was a regular on SportsCenter.
-At SportsCenter, Scott was frequently teamed with fellow anchors Steve Levy, Kenny Mayne, Dan Patrick, and most notably, Rich Eisen.
+At SportsCenter, Scott was frequently teamed with fellow anchors Steve Levy, Kenny Mayne, Dan Patrick, and Rich Eisen.
 Scott was a regular in the This is SportsCenter commercials.

 In 2002, Scott was named studio host for the NBA on ESPN.
 He became lead host in 2008, when he also began at ABC in the same capacity for its NBA coverage, which included the NBA Finals.
 Additionally, Scott anchored SportsCenter's prime-time coverage from the site of NBA post-season games.
 From 1997 until 2014, he covered the league's finals.
 During the 1997 and 1998 NBA Finals, Scott did one-on-one interviews with Michael Jordan.
 When Monday Night Football moved to ESPN in 2006, Scott hosted on-site coverage, including Monday Night Countdown and post-game SportsCenter coverage.
 Scott previously appeared on NFL Primetime during the 1997 season, Monday Night Countdown from 2002 to 2005, and Sunday NFL Countdown from 1999 to 2001.
 Scott also covered the MLB playoffs and NCAA Final Four in 1995 for ESPN.

 Scott appeared in each issue of ESPN the Magazine, with his Holla column.
 During his work at ESPN, he also interviewed Tiger Woods, Sammy Sosa, President Bill Clinton and President Barack Obama during the 2008 presidential campaign.
 As a part of the interview with President Barack Obama, Scott played in a one-on-one basketball game with the President.
 In 2004, per the request of U.S. troops, Scott and fellow SportsCenter co-anchors hosted a week of programs originating from Kuwait for ESPN's SportsCenter: Salute the Troops.
 He hosted a number of ESPN game and reality shows, including Stump the Schwab, Teammates, and Dream Job, and hosted David Blaine's Drowned Alive special.
 He hosted a special and only broadcast episode of America's Funniest Home Videos called AFV: The Sports Edition.